MShawon/YouTube-Viewer/README.md

    * Rest is self explanatory.

  # Best Practices
-  There will be some view drop always.
   To get the most out of this script you should maintain these things.
   * Don't use HEADLESS mode.
 Because no IP leak prevention, fingerprint defending, etc. can be done in headless mode.
   * Youtube doesn't count views from the same IP after a certain time.
 Like, don't expect to get 100 views from 10 proxies.
-If you want more views, try to use a lot of premium proxies(free proxies are flagged by most of the websites)
+If you want more views, try to use a lot of premium proxies(free proxies are flagged by most websites).
+DO NOT use TOR proxies.
   * Use both [urls.txt](https://github.com/MShawon/YouTube-Viewer#urls) and [search.txt](https://github.com/MShawon/YouTube-Viewer#search)
   * And use as many [urls](https://github.com/MShawon/YouTube-Viewer#urls) and [keyword::::title](https://github.com/MShawon/YouTube-Viewer#search) as you can.
 Don't use just one video.

  # Issues
  Before opening an issue, please read this page thoroughly.
 Maybe someone already faced the same problem you have right now.
 So it's always a good idea to check the answer to issues first.
 If your problem isn't there, feel free to open an issue.
-Also, don't forget to give as many details as you can. config.json and a screenshot of terminal output provide a lot of information to resolve your problem.
+Also, don't forget to give as many details as you can. config.json and a screenshot of terminal output provide a handful of information to resolve your problem.

 # Credits
  I want to thank all of you who have opened an issue or shared your code snippets or ideas with me!